Skip to Content

 • Inadequate Postoperative Care: Failure to provide proper post-surgery care and monitoring can exacerbate complications and lead to adverse outcomes.

-It is essential for medical professionals to follow established protocols, practice clear communication, and prioritize patient safety to minimize the risk of surgical errors.
+Medical professionals must follow established protocols, practice clear communication, and prioritize patient safety to minimize the risk of surgical errors.
 When these errors occur due to negligence or substandard care, affected patients or their families may seek legal recourse through a medical malpractice claim.

 Who is Responsible for a Surgical Error?